BrightspaceUI/core/components/button/README.md

 ## Add Button [d2l-button-add]

-The `d2l-button-add` is for quickly adding new items at a specific location, such as when adding items to a curated list.
-Since the Add button is meant to be subtle, it should always be used in combination with more obvious methods to add items (like a menu or primary button).
+Use the Add button when users need to quickly insert new items at specific locations within a curated list or collection.

 ### Best Practices

 <!-- docs: start best practices -->
 <!-- docs: start dos -->
-* Use the add button for quickly inserting new items at specific locations within a curated list or collection
 * Place the button where users expect to add items, such as between list elements or at logical insertion points between page sections
 <!-- docs: end dos -->